tanema/behaviourtree.lua/README.md

 BehaviourTree.register('testtask', mytask)
 -- or register a sequence or priority:
 BehaviourTree.register('test sequence', mysequence)
+-- or register anything automatically by giving it a name BehaviourTree.Task:new({
+  name = 'registered task'
+  -- run impl.
+})

 ```

 Now you can simply use it by name